-Being a sex-positive and kink-knowledgable provider is important to me.
-There are very few practitioners with training and experience to help clients with unique sexual desires.
+There are very few practitioners with training and experience to help clients with unique sexual desires without shaming them.

 All too often I meet with clients who've been to see another professional and had a negative experience.
 Even if you don't decide to work with me- please do shop around.
 Ask your questions- any great supportive professional will be willing to talk with you.

 To me, being kink-knowledgable means I have training and education in human sexuality that includes kink, fetish, power exchange, BDSM, and other less traditional life and relationship styles.

 Being a sex-positive provider means I don't have judgment about your sexuality no matter what your fantasy and I will support your exploration as long as it is based in consent.